Skip to content

 net.inet.ip.forwarding: 0 -> 1

-Now PF.
-The skeleton from bastille setup looks like this:
+Then PF.
+The skeleton that bastille setup generated looks like this:

 ext_if="vtnet0"